-Of the three Japanese maple leaf types—red, green, or variegated—red Japanese maples are the most common, and, for good reason, also the most popular.
-Their colorful foliage makes them a focal point in every landscape.
-Of the many varieties of Japanese red maples, the compact, slow-growing cultivar ‘Red Dragon’, which was bred in New Zealand, is ideal for small yards, near a patio, or in a rock garden.
-It is also well suited to being grown in a container.
+Of the three Japanese maple (Acer palmatum) leaf types—red, green, or variegated—red Japanese maples are the most common and the most popular.
+The compact, slow-growing ‘Red Dragon’ cultivar was bred in New Zealand and is ideal for small yards, near a patio, or a rock garden.
+It is also well suited to being grown in a container or as a bonsai.

 |Botanical Name||Acer palmatum var. dissectum 'Red Dragon'|

 The branches of a fully mature 'Red Dragon' maple cascade to the ground giving it an eye-catching grace and the common name of laceleaf weeping maple.
 Their colorful foliage makes them focal points in every landscape.
 Most Japanese maples take eight years or longer to reach full growth.
 A young 'Red Dragon' is a beautiful specimen plant in the garden with stunning foliage regardless of the tree’s age.

 When planting, the roots need to be spread out to discourage the circular growth habit.
 Aim the roots outwards so they do not strangle themselves, a common problem for many maples.
 'Red Dragon' Japanese maples are slow growers, so not pruning them and letting nature take its course is part of the charm.